The new liberation: A legacy of unfailing student power in Bangladesh

 “Rage, rage against the dying of the light” – Dylan Thomas.

 Today, the air in Bangladesh is filled with the fresh smell of freedom—raw, fierce, and drenched in blood.
-The indomitable spirit of the students has once again shaped the nation’s fate.
+Once more, the students’ unyielding resolve has determined the nation’s very destiny.

-At every pivotal juncture in Bangladesh’s history—the Language Movement in 1952, the mass uprising of 1969, the Liberation War of 1971, and the protest against dictator Ershad in the 1990s—students have always been at the frontline.
+Students have consistently been at the forefront of Bangladesh’s history at every critical juncture—including the Language Movement in 1952, the mass uprising of 1969, the Liberation War of 1971, and the protest against dictator Ershad in the 1990s.

 On 18 July, the state resorted to extreme measures: an internet blackout, the imposition of curfews, and the use of military force, including firing from helicopters.
-The army open fired on unarmed protesters.
+The army opened fire on unarmed protesters.

 The nation saw in utter shock and disbelief how brutally the young people were murdered before their very eyes.
-Anyone could mistake the horrific scenes for the war devastated Gaza, and the regime so accurately depicting the oppressor Israel.
+Anyone could mistake the horrific scenes for the war-devastated Gaza and the regime’s accurate portrayal of the oppressor Israel.

 The once peaceful streets were transformed into battlegrounds.
 The regime’s use of tear gas, rubber bullets, and live ammunition against unarmed citizens horrified the nation.
-The brutality reached even into the sanctity of homes, with children becoming victims of indiscriminate violence.
+Even children were subjected to indiscriminate violence, as the brutality extended to the confines of their homes.

 Their courage became contagious, spreading beyond campuses and inspiring ordinary citizens to join the cause.
 What began as a movement for educational reform evolved into a nationwide uprising against an oppressive regime.